-- 3) A determination that granting of a variance would not result in increased flood heights, additional threats to public safety, extraordinary public expense, nor create nuisances, cause fraud on or victimization of the public or conflict with existing laws or conflict with existing laws or ordinances. - 4) A determination that the variance is the minimum necessary, considering the flood hazard, to afford relief.
+3) A determination that granting of a variance would not result in increased flood heights, additional threats to public safety, extraordinary public expense, nor create nuisances, cause fraud on or victimization of the public or conflict with existing laws or ordinances.

+4) A determination that the variance is the minimum necessary, considering the flood hazard, to afford relief.